Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Polls can also be used to measure employee engagement in the workplace.
 Unlike surveys, which typically involve a larger number of questions and require more time to complete, polls are usually shorter and more focused on specific topics.
 They can be conducted in various ways, including through email, chat applications, or dedicated polling tools.

-Using polls as part of an overall employee engagement strategy can help organizations stay connected with their employees and ensure that their needs and preferences are being met.
+Using polls as part of an overall employee engagement strategy can help organisations stay connected with their employees and ensure that their needs and preferences are being met.

 Rewards and Recognition (R&R)